 When thinking about different "types" of students, be careful to avoid stereotyping.
 While there are genuine differences among individual students, we must never assume an individual person has certain characteristics simply because he or she is a certain "type" of student.
 For example, if you answered yes to questions 1 through 3 and no to the other questions, you may be called a "traditional" student-young and attending college after high school.
 The word "traditional" is used simply because, in the past, this group of students formed the majority of college students-even though, at many colleges, these students are now the minority.
-On the other hand, if you are older and have worked for some years before returning to school, or if you are an international student or are working and attending classes part time, you might be considered a "nontraditional" students than "traditional" students.
+On the other hand, if you are older and have worked for some years before returning to school, or if you are an international student or are working and attending classes part time, you might be considered a "nontraditional" students.
+Again, this term comes from past statistics, even though very many colleges have more "nontraditional" students than "traditional" students.